Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 There are so many factors to consider when figuring out this equation.
 Our best suggestion is to ask questions and keep a level head as you decide what will be the best solution for your energy needs and goals.
 Those needs and goals will be different for everyone.

 For more information on solar payback periods, you might want to check out the following article titled, What is the Payback Period for Solar Panels in Australia?
 However, that article is looking at the payback period for a microinverter solar system.
+It does not include stats for a string system or a Powerwall 3 system.

 A string inverter solar system payback period as short as the timeline we mentioned above depends on a lot of things functioning properly.
 Unfortunately, most string inverter solar systems rarely function at peak efficiency over time.
 There are issues within their design (central point of failure), their lifespan (requiring replacement every 5 – 10 years), or the difficulties you might have fulfilling warranties if you purchased a system from a sales company who hired a subcontractor to install it.